typedb/typedb-docs/00-general/04-quickstart.md

 social_network::data::write> commit
 ```

-As you may have guessed, `social-network-data.gql` contains a series of [Graql insert queries](../11-query/03-insert-query.md) that creates data instances in the social network knowledge graph.
+As you may have guessed, `social-network-data.gql` contains a series of [TypeQL insert queries](../11-query/03-insert-query.md) that creates data instances in the social network knowledge graph.
 In a real-world application, it's more likely that we have the data in some data formats such as CSV, JSON or XML.
-In such a case, we need to use one of the [Grakn Clients](../03-client-api/00-overview.md) to [migrate](../08-examples/00-phone-calls-overview.md#whats-covered) the dataset into the target database.
+In such a case, we need to use one of the [TypeDB Clients](../03-client-api/00-overview.md) to [migrate](../08-examples/00-phone-calls-overview.md#whats-covered) the dataset into the target database.

 ### Query the Knowledge Graph
 Now that we have some data in our social network knowledge graph, we can go ahead and retrieve some information from it.
-To do this, we can use the [Grakn Console](../02-console/01-console.md), [Grakn Workbase](../07-workbase/00-overview.md) or one of the [Grakn Clients](../03-client-api/00-overview.md).
+To do this, we can use the [TypeDB Console](../02-console/01-console.md), [TypeDB Workbase](../07-workbase/00-overview.md) or one of the [TypeDB Clients](../03-client-api/00-overview.md).

-Let's see an example of running [Graql get queries](../11-query/02-get-query.md) via each of these interfaces.
+Let's see an example of running [TypeQL get queries](../11-query/02-get-query.md) via each of these interfaces.

-#### Retrieve the full name of everyone who has travelled to a location using [Grakn Console](../02-console/01-console.md)
+#### Retrieve the full name of everyone who has travelled to a location using [TypeDB Console](../02-console/01-console.md)

 Using the open console, open a read transaction for the `social_network` database:
 ```